Urban logistics and smart cities: Climate analysis of Cologne and the climate emergency – Image: S.Borisov|Shutterstock.com

 Regular reporting on greenhouse gas emissions

-To ensure transparency and accountability, the city has decided to regularly report on its greenhouse gas emissions.
+To ensure transparency and accountability, the city has decided to report regularly on its greenhouse gas emissions.
 This step makes it possible to closely monitor progress towards carbon neutrality.

 Strengthening the “Cologne Climate Active” plan

-Promoting renewable energies and sustainable mobility
+Promotion of renewable energies and sustainable mobility

 Promoting renewable energies